-Inbound messaging
+Inbound messaging (actions up to the path request submission, excluding the submission itself):

 If an agency sets progress (light) for one ID, the update will be done for the Path request on the UI and with that for all other split requests.
 This will result in multiple outbound messages.